List of people executed by the United States military: Executions of German POWs during World War II

 In 1945, the United States Army executed fourteen German prisoners of war by hanging at the United States Disciplinary Barracks, Fort Leavenworth, Kansas.
-The 14 POWs, members of the German armed services, had been convicted by general court-martial for the murders of fellow Germans believed by their fellow inmates to be collaborating as confidential informants with the United States military authorities.
+The 14 POWs, members of the German armed services, had been convicted by general court-martial for the premeditated murders of fellow German prisoners believed by their fellow inmates to be collaborating as confidential informants with the United States military authorities.
 While the murders had been committed in 1943 and 1944, the executions were delayed until after the end of hostilities in Europe due to fears of German retaliation against Allied POWs.

 The hangings were carried out in a warehouse elevator shaft which had been converted into a temporary gallows, and the fourteen Germans were buried in the Fort Leavenworth Military Prison Cemetery.

-Executions by the United States Air Force
+Executions by the Air Force

 The United States Air Force executed three airmen by hanging between 1950 and 1954.
 The execution of Robert E. Keller was conducted under the authority of the 1920 Articles of War, and those of Burns and Dennis Jr. were carried out under a short-lived revised version of the Articles of War popularly known as the Elston Act of 1948.

-Executions by the United States Navy
+Executions by the Navy

-The United States Navy has executed seventeen sailors and Marines for various offenses; the most famous of these were three crew members of the USS Somers who were hanged for conspiracy to mutiny in 1842.
+The United States Navy has executed seventeen sailors and Marines for various offenses.
+The most famous of these executions were those of three crew members of the USS Somers who were hanged for conspiracy to mutiny in 1842.

 As of 2021, no member of the U.S. Navy has been executed since 23 October 1849, when brothers John and Peter Black were simultaneously hanged at the yardarm for leading a mutiny on board the schooner Ewing.

-The United States Navy hanged 14 Japanese people for war crimes committed on Guam during the Second World War.
+The United States Navy hanged 14 Japanese soldiers/sailors for war crimes committed on Guam, Wake Island or elsewhere in the Pacific theatre during World War II.